philou/philou.github.com/_posts/2020-11-23-how-the-samman-method-helps-to-sell-technical-coaching-internally.markdown

 ### My story

-A few months ago, I wrote a summary of my own story from senior developer to technical coach at Murex.
-To illustrate what these steps might look like, let's put them in parallel with my account.
+A few months ago, I wrote [a summary of my own journey from senior developer to technical coach at Murex](https://philippe.bourgau.net/the-story-about-how-we-do-agile-technical-coaching/).
+To illustrate what these steps might look like, let's put them in parallel with my story.

 #### Iteration 1